Leveraging Gamification to Make Legal Resources More Accessible in Canada

 The average Canadian either doesn't care, isn't aware of, or is uneducated on prominent legal cases

-Canadians are often distracted by the goings-on with their American neighbors to the south, but prominent legal cases, even at the federal level, pass under the average Canadians radar.
+Canadians are often distracted by the events involving their American neighbors to the south, but prominent legal cases, even at the federal level, pass under the average Canadian's radar.

-This is in part due to the media's underreporting, but Canadians are also uneducated, on average, on their legal systems mechanisms and news.
+This is partly due to the media's underreporting, but Canadians are also, on average, uneducated about their legal system's mechanisms and news.

 Project Highlight